-The purpose of this content is to share insights about the performance optimizations I did while tuning parts of my CRPG gaming framework.
+I am making these pages to publicize insights about performance optimizations I used in tuning parts of my CRPG gaming framework.
 While thinking about what that would take, I realized I’d need to provide a bit of context.
-That context is provided in the following set of pages; but I eventually do get back around to the technical nitty-gritty of optimizations and tuning.
+That context is provided in the following set of pages; but I hope to eventually get back around to the technical nitty-gritty of optimizations and tuning.

-I’ve been an “outliner” for awhile.
+I’ve been an “outliner” for awhile; capturing major bullet points and making sure things “look right” from an abstract perspective.
 I like to think this has helped me structure my thoughts, and maintain a certain consistency of experience and intention when engaged in long-running and often asynchronous projects like this gaming system.

 Classic Pencil & Paper RPG